maddox/dasher/README.md

     script/find_button

-You will be prompted for your password, and then it will listen for your Dash button.
-Click your button and look for the MAC address reported.
-Once you have its MAC address you will be able to configure it in Dasher by modifying `config.json` in `/config`.
+Click your button the script will listen for your device.
+Look for the MAC address reported by watching for your button.
+Dash buttons should appear as manufactured by 'Amazon Technologies Inc.'.
+Once you have its MAC address you will be able to configure it in Dasher by modifying `config.json` in `/config` after installing Dasher.

 ### Dasher app